austinp0573/packer-debian13-proxmox-template/README.md

 # debian 13 proxmox template (packer)

-this project builds a debian 13 (trixie) proxmox vm template using hashicorp packer and the official proxmox plugin it clones a base debian 13 genericcloud image, provisions updates and basic packages and prepares it as a cloud-init ready template
+this project builds a debian 13 (trixie) proxmox vm template using hashicorp packer and the official proxmox plugin it clones a base debian 13 genericcloud image (the seed template) provisions updates and basic packages and prepares it as a cloud-init ready template

 ## requirements
 - proxmox ve 8 or later